Acne

 Treatment of moderate acne will require a more aggressive approach.
 Systematic antibiotics are often added to a topical regimen.
 The most commonly used antibiotic is tetracycline and its derivatives.

-Oral contraceptives containing estrogen and a progestin have also been effective in reducing acne in women.
+Oral contraceptives containing estrogen and progestin have also been effective in reducing acne in women.

 Severe acne will need a combination of treatments, including synthetic antibiotics, topical retinoids, topical benzoyl peroxide and hormonal manipulation in women.
 Oral isotretinoin is indicated in severe nodulocystic acne or treatment-resistant moderate acne.
-Depression and suicidal behaviors have been reported in patients taking isotretinion.
-Other treatments include intralesional corticosteroid, injections, chemical peels, IPL treatments and photodynamic therapy.
+Depression and suicidal behaviors have been reported in patients taking isotretinoin.
+Other treatments include intralesional corticosteroids, injections, chemical peels, IPL treatments, and photodynamic therapy.

 At Park Avenue Medical Spa, we utilize both glycolic and salicylic acid peels.
 The salicylic acids have a strong comedolytic effect and penetrate deep into pores.

-Photodynamic therapy utilizes a photosensitzing agent and used correctly shows positive results.
+Photodynamic therapy utilizes a photosensitizing agent and used correctly shows positive results.